tambatd/beepy-docs/docs/faq.md

 Follow the [Getting Started](/docs/getting-started#software-setup) guide and run the install script before the screen can display anything.

+### Help, the screen is displaying an image instead of the command-line after following the software setup guide

+You may have installed the desktop version of the Raspberry Pi OS.
+Check to make sure the OS being installed has no desktop environment.

 ### I set my WiFi SSID and password in the Pi imager but it can't seem to connect

 The Pi Zero W only supports 2.4GHz WiFi networks.
 Make sure you're not trying to connect to a 5GHz network.